-A personal injury lawsuit is a legal claim that is filed when someone behaves in a negligent manner that brings harm to another party.
-In these cases, if the court finds that another party is liable for causing your injury, then they should pay for the damages you have suffered.
+A personal injury lawsuit is a legal claim that can be filed when an individual’s negligent behavior causes harm to another party.
+If a court finds that the defendant is liable for causing the plaintiff’s injury, the defendant will be ordered to compensate them for their losses.

 For a free legal consultation with a Personal Injury lawyer serving Birmingham, call (205) 380-4158

-If you are the victim of an injury accident in Alabama, you may be legally entitled to a settlement to cover your losses.
-Some of the damages Birmingham personal injury lawyers can potentially recover include:
+If you’ve been injured in an accident that took place in Birmingham, you may be legally entitled to a settlement that will cover your losses.
+Here are some of the damages a Birmingham personal injury lawyer can win for you:

 - Medical bills